SciCreo/xpp2graph/README.md

 ## Highlights

 - **Graph-native AOT model** – Classes, tables, fields, and methods become first-class nodes with dependency edges (`CALLS`, `READS_FIELD`, `WRITES_FIELD`, `EXTENDS`, …).
-- **Repeatable ingestion pipeline** – Parse XML exports into an intermediate representation and sync them into Neo4j with idempotent upserts.
+- **Repeatable ingestion pipeline** – Parse XML exports (or zip archives) into an intermediate representation and sync them into Neo4j with idempotent upserts.
 - **Developer APIs & UI** – FastAPI service exposing where-used, field access, class hierarchy queries, and minimal web explorers at `/explorer` and `/assistant`.
 - **Embeddings & semantic search** – Hash-based embeddings out of the box (swap in a managed provider later) with a SQLite-backed vector store for RAG-style workflows.
 - **Assistant toolkit** – Orchestrates graph traversal, semantic retrieval, and source fetches to ground LLM agents in real project knowledge.